swisskyrepo/PayloadsAllTheThings/API Key Leaks/IIS-Machine-Keys.md

 Usually unencrypted viewstate are starting with the string `/wEP`.

-## Machine Key Format and Locations
+## Machine Key Format And Locations

 A machineKey in IIS is a configuration element in ASP.NET that specifies cryptographic keys and algorithms used for encrypting and validating data, such as view state and forms authentication tokens.
 It ensures consistency and security across web applications, especially in web farm environments.